 The selling security holders may sell up to 3,112,603 shares of common stock of Inhale Therapeutic Systems, Inc., a Delaware corporation.
-The selling security holders may sell the common stock described in this prospectus in a number of different ways and at varying prices.
-We will not receive any proceeds from the sale of these shares by the selling security holders.

 Our common stock currently trades on the Nasdaq National Market under the symbol "INHL."
-The last reported sale price on August 9, 2001 was \$14.20 per share.
+The last reported sale price on November 1, 2001 was \$16.64 per share.